jvmohr/dataScience/README.md

 * fallGuysFcns.py - helper functions for above script
 * Fall Guys Slim.ipynb - includes code of two .py files, plus some more, in notebook form
-* Fall Guys Development.ipynb - "first draft" of data extraction, includes more output than the others
+* Fall Guys Development.ipynb - "first draft" of data extraction, includes more output than the others No longer updated here.
+Repo for FallGuysCharts is located [here](https://github.com/jvmohr/FallGuysCharts).

 # Futurama
 Code used to get Futurama transcript data as well as one graph.
 The dataset is located [here](https://www.kaggle.com/josephvm/futurama-seasons-16-transcripts).